sfoxwell/gatsby-source-woocommerce/README.md

 ```

 ## Changelog
+- 0.3.3: Fixing issues related to product - category mapping, API version.
+(Thank you [Travis Reynolds](https://github.com/thetre97)).
+         Product categories IDs can now also be accessed with wordpress_id when no category nodes are pulled in.
+This is to keep access consistent,
+         whether or not categories are used.
+Previously, without the 'products/categories' field, product category ID was accessed as product<span />.categories.id (an integer),
+         while with the 'products/categories' field, it was product.categories.wordpress_id (since categories<span />.id is now the node ID - a string).
 - 0.3.2: Mapping products & categories to each other
 - 0.3.0: Associated products & product categories with local file images downloaded during the build process to allow use of image transform plugins.